Simplifying the design of multilevel thermal machines using virtual qubits: Example: Improving a laser with population inversion

 where the states $\tau_{\mathrm{enh,hc,cen}}$ are also obtained in analogy to Eqs.~\eqref{eq:tauABBCCA}.

 To demonstrate that our proposed scheme can still outperform the typical three-level laser even in the non-ideal, lossy, case, we show the dependence of the population ratios $p_1/p_0$ obtained from Eq.~\eqref{eq:steady_3_laser} and Eq.~\eqref{eq:steady_3_typicallaser}, respectively, as a function of the hot-bath temperature in Fig.~\ref{fig:comparision_laser}.
-To this end, we chose fixed values for the couplings $Q_\mathrm{h}$, $Q_\mathrm{c}$ and $Q_\mathrm{en}$ and set the effective rates to be
+To this end, we choose fixed values for the couplings $Q_\mathrm{h}$, $Q_\mathrm{c}$ and $Q_\mathrm{en}$ and set the effective rates to be

 with the norms~\eqref{eq_norm} to allow for a fair comparison between the two laser setups in Fig.~\ref{fig:improve_laser}.
 Namely, we assume the internal details of the two-qubit machines [yellow boxes in Fig.~\ref{fig:improve_laser}(b)] to be tuned in such a way that the effective rates are Eqs.~\eqref{eq_effective_rates_plot_laser}.
+This is just a choice that works as shown below.
+If one wants to control the system to obtain a desirable state, what one needs to know is the parameter dependence.
+Since one knows the interaction- and temperature- dependence of the effective rate, one finds a set of desirable interaction strengths and temperatures.

 It is seen in Fig.~\ref{fig:comparision_laser} that using the more complex setup with virtual qubits the population inversion of the lasing transition can be strongly increased.
 For the chosen parameters, our scheme allowing for photon loss outperforms even the typical laser outcome in the ideal case for $T_\mathrm{h}\gtrsim 32$ (see the inset in Fig.~\ref{fig:comparision_laser}).
 Note that we only tune $T_{\mathrm{h}}$ and leave the other parameters such as the qubit frequencies invariant.
 If one tunes the other parameters as well, the lasing transition can be improved efficiently.